Todays readings… Nehemiah 8, Joel 3, 2 Thessalonians 3

 Very pertinent questions arise from God’s words in v,12,13, “I will sit to judge the surrounding nations … for their evil is great.”
 The next verse says, “multitudes” are involved – and yesterday’s chapter indicated a particular “northerner” is involved who is destroyed after “he has done great things.”
 [2 v.20]

 In today’s chapter the question is asked, “What are you to me O Tyre and Sidon?”
 [3 v,4] Today this is the nation of Lebanon, “the region of Philistia” is also involved, which is now known as ‘the Gaza strip.’
 The answer of the question is clear – they are counted as nothing in God’s eyes.

 What a blessing such knowledge will prove to be when the LORD “roars” and the nations are in great alarm.
 Those who “know” will have a special ‘peace of mind’ – and they should have it now – they need to have it now.
-Look at the point Paul makes, that we also read today as he completed his 2nd letter to the Thessalonians, “Now may the God of peace himself give you peace at all times and in every way.” [v.16] Are you feeling receptive to that peace?
-You should be.
+Finally, take heart-felt note of the point Paul makes we also read today as he completed his 2nd letter to the Thessalonians.